 Section 2.
-Various Business Licenses and Permits
+Selected Business Licenses and Permits

-1. Business License

-Merchant's License - Article I Section 605.010
+1. Merchant's License - Article I Section 605.010

 A Merchant's License is required by any business that shall make any sales, wholesale or retail, of any goods, wares, or merchandise, or render any service from any store, stand, or place occupied for that purpose.
 A complete packet for a Merchant's License consists of the Application, Attention Sheet, Informational Sheet, Check-Off Sheet, Owner/Manager Sheet, alarm system card and the Sign Application Sheet if required.
-The owner of the company is required to complete the application and supply all supporting documents for the gross sales that are reported on the license application.
+The owner of the company is required to complete the application and supply all required supporting documents for the gross sales that are reported on the license application (such as form DOR 53-1 and certificate of no tax due).